 Miller says that after this recall, “I will sincerely think twice before allowing any baby to sleep anywhere but a crib or bassinet.”

-How To Find Your Refund
+How To Find A Refund

 Per the recall, Fisher-Price and the CPSC have urged consumers to immediately stop using their Rock ‘n Play Sleepers.